University Libraries Facilities Use Guidelines for Fall 2020

 - Based on materials safety guidelines, we have altered circulation and recirculation procedures for books, and other equipment.
 University Libraries will limit in-person interactions associated with the receipt and recirculation of materials throughout our facilities.
 Non-book items that will fit in book drops can be returned to book-drops to avoid as much patron-to-staff contact as possible.

 - Equipment such as kits, headphones, etc. will be cleaned with either a sanitizing agent or 70 % isopropyl alcohol wipe or solution, whichever is the most appropriate for the material, before being put back in circulation.
+Laptops will not be available for circulation.

 - Materials received in the mail will undergo quarantine for 24 hours before being processed for circulation.